 Wedding Planner Contracts: Event Planning Agreement

-Creating the perfect event is all in the details: the venue, the decor, the catering.
-When it all comes together and works the way it should, it’s a great experience for all parties – but a smart wedding planner knows that contingency planning and clear communication will prevent issues every time.
+You know that creating the perfect event is all in the details, such as the venue, the decor, the catering.
+When it all comes together and works the way it should, it’s a great experience for all parties.
+With that said, a smart wedding planner knows that planning ahead and communicating clearly will prevent issues every time.

 This Event Planning Agreement is a contract template that clearly defines expectations, terms, and conditions related to the execution of an event.

 - List of services being provided on behalf of the event

-- How, when, and through what method payment will be rendered
+- How, when, and what method payment to render payment

 - Cancellation terms for both parties, and